macoun/sumatra/README.md

 	  return 0;
 	}

+## What else

 - A random force as defined in Langevin dynamics will be added automatically if the simulation temperature is above zero.

 - Initial particle velocities are given randomly during initialization.
+- This is an ongoing project and I discourage using this in productive researches.

+## License

+This version is licensed under MIT.